Mainz (electoral district): Members

 The constituency was first represented by Joseph Schmitt of the Christian Democratic Union (CDU) from 1949 to 1953, followed by Josef Schlick from 1953 to 1965.
 Josef Hofmann then served a single term.
 Hugo Brandt of the Social Democratic Party (SPD) was elected in 1969 and served until 1983.
 Johannes Gerster of the CDU won the constituency in 1983 and was representative until 1994.
 Hans-Otto Wilhelm then served a single term.
 Eckhart Pick of the SPD was elected in 1998 and served until 2002, when he was succeeded by Michael Hartmann.
 Ute Granold of the CDU was representative from 2009 to 2013.
 Ursula Groden-Kranich was elected in 2013 and re-elected in 2017.
 Daniel Baldy won the constituency for the SPD in 2021.
+The seat became vacant as a result of the 2025 election.

 Election results

+2025 election

+Under the new voting system implemented for the 2025 election, although the CSU candidate won the most votes in this constituency, due to the low winning percentage, the constituency seat will remain vacant as not enough second (party) votes were won to be allocated this seat.